ericponce/mqtt_visualizer/README.md

 - improve handling of disconnect state
 - create connection between two storage types (mqtt clients and graphs)
 - implement 'add' button
+- add ability to customize plot (labels, color, min/max)

 ### MQTT
 - When checking for an already exisitng connection to broker, convert hostname to ip address
 - support mqtt authentication
 - support QOS other than 1
 - support labels for multiple data values in a single stream
-- add time server support
+- add time server support (add a checkbox to configuration or include in json)